 "By now, it was evident that John’s personality was changing,” Emerick continues.
 "Instead of being opinionated about everything, he was becoming complacent; in fact, he seemed quite content to have someone else do his thinking for him, even when we were working on one of his own songs.
 By the spring of 1967, he was becoming increasingly disengaged…No doubt Paul was aware of the situation, and he was seizing the opportunity to step in and expand his role within the band.
 That manifested itself down in the studio as they worked on this song, with John’s lead vocal getting less aggressive and more dreamy with each successive take.
 That might have been a reflection of what he was smoking behind the screens, but Paul was clearly steering him in that direction, too."

-This take being complete and considered the best, the EMI staff took all four filled tracks of the tape and created a reduction mix (‘take eight’) onto one track of another tape, slightly slowing down the recording to 49 cycles per second instead of the normal 50 cycles.
+The engineering team then took all four filled tracks of the tape and created a reduction mix (‘take eight’) onto one track of another tape, slightly slowing down the recording to 49 cycles per second instead of the normal 50 cycles.
 This made the recording all set for overdubs on another day.
 At 2:15 am the following morning, the group and staff filed out to get some rest and ready themselves for the session later that evening.